 Bottom Line

-Additionally, there are many times when it's cheaper to buy points than to pay cash for a hotel room, and we provided just a couple of examples of this.
+There are many times when it's cheaper to buy points than pay cash for a hotel room, and we provided some supporting examples of how you can grab a luxury property for a solid discount.
 Make sure to check the points price for your upcoming hotel stays.
-Multiply that by 0.5¢ per point and see if buying the necessary points would be cheaper than paying for your hotel room with cash.
+Multiply that by 0.5¢ (100% bonus) per point and see if buying the necessary points would be cheaper than paying for your hotel room with cash.

-Are you going to buy IHG points with a 100% bonus?
+Are you going to buy IHG One Rewards points during this 100% bonus promotion?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.